Dome C: Climate

 Dome C is one of the coldest places on Earth.
 Temperatures hardly rise above −25 C in summer and can fall below −80 C in winter.
 The annual average air temperature is −54.5 C. Humidity is low and it is also very dry, with very little or no precipitation throughout the year.

 Dome C does not experience the katabatic winds typical of the coastal regions of Antarctica because of its elevated location and its relative distance from the edges of the Antarctic Plateau.
 Typical wind speed in winter is 2.8 m/s (6 mph).

-Dome C is situated on top of the Antarctic Polar Plateau, the world's largest frozen desert ever.
+Dome C is situated on top of the Antarctic Polar Plateau, the world's largest frozen desert.
 No animals or plants live at a distance of more than a few hundred meters from the Southern Ocean.
 However, south polar skuas have been spotted overflying the station, 1200 km away from their nearest food sources.
 It is believed that these seabirds have learned to cross the frozen white continent instead of circumnavigating it.